-· Which stakeholders are affected?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
 Management Approach The Company has no material impact under this category as of this reporting period. • Which stakeholders are affected?
-Management Approach The Company has no material risk(s) identified under this category as of this reporting period " Which stakeholders are affected?
+Management Approach The Company has no material risk(s) identified under this category as of this reporting period What are the Opportunity/ies Identified?
+Which stakeholders are affected?
 Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period